IBM/vision-tools/misc/migrationAides/designNotes.md

 ### MVI Migration Controller Script

-While it is possible to manually create the deployment and deploy it using `kubectl`; for reliability and ease of use, a control script will be provided that provides the user interface to the migration facility.
+While it is possible to manually create the deployment and deploy it using `kubectl`; for reliability and ease of use, a control script should be provided that provides the user interface to the migration facility.
 The control script will be run on the standalone server being migrated.
 It will collect all information that it can automatically (e.g. **chartName**, **releaseName**, and**pvcName**).